Community Service Activities at Ainsworth

 Student Council committees will assist students with the coordination of activities, in addition to school staff and teachers at times.
 The Ainsworth PTA will be asking for additional parent volunteers as needed to also assist students and adult volunteers are required.

-Kindergarten: Children’s Book Bank 5th Annual Book Harvest (October/November 2017)
+Children’s Book Bank 6th Annual Book Harvest (October/November)

-Second Grade: Alder and Hayhurst/Take Action Inc – Ainsworth Elementary Partnership, Clothes/Book/Food Drives (ongoing, March 2018)
+Alder and Hayhurst/Take Action Inc – Ainsworth Elementary Partnership, Clothes/Book/Food Drives (ongoing)

-Third Grade: Alder-Ainsworth Elementary Partnership, Learning Collaborative and School Supplies Drive (ongoing, April 2018)
+Alder-Ainsworth Elementary Partnership, Learning Collaborative and School Supplies Drive (ongoing)

-Fourth Grade: Friends of Seasonal and Service Workers Toy and Food Drive (November/December 2017)
+Friends of Seasonal and Service Workers Toy and Food Drive (November/December)

-We also are hoping that students from each grade will pick a cumulative end-of year project to participate in together or participate in an MLK Day of Service activity January 15th, 2018.
+We also are hoping that students from each grade will pick a cumulative end-of year project to participate in together or participate in an MLK Day of Service activity.
 Additional partnership/community service activities may also occur during the course of the year!

-Any questions or want to participate, contact Marisa McLaughlin and Naira Perez at email@example.com.
+Any questions or want to participate, contact Jennifer Rollins at email@example.com.

 Friends of Seasonal and Service Worker Toy and Food Drive: The all-volunteer organization Friends of Seasonal and Service Workers assists migrant farm and nursery workers in meeting the needs of their families.
 Boxes will be in classrooms to accept non-perishable food and new unwrapped toys in December.
 Cash and check donations are also welcome.
 Checks can be made out to FSSW.
 Ainsworth families can help by donating, fulfilling child ‘wishlists’, as well as organizing gifts and decorating at the annual holiday event.
 Stay tuned for dates and more information.

 Hayhurst/Take Action Inc – Ainsworth Partnership: Hayhurst Elementary School PTA in SW Portland began a food pantry program in order to be able to provide any student at their school facing food insecurity with a Friday grocery bag full of food, including fresh produce.
-Take Action Inc funds several schools in the Portland metropolitan area so that children who have little to no access to food on the weekends or school breaks can take home these backpacks full of food during those times.
-They are the primary funder of the Hayhurst food program.
-Both are looking to expand their program in order to provide these services to more PPS students in the SW community.
-In order to achieve this, Ainsworth is looking to partner with Hayhurst/Take Action Inc around food and supply drives, as well as donations.
+Ainsworth partners with Hayhurst/Take Action Inc around food and supply drives, as well as donations.
 For more information, go to: http://www.takeactioninc.org/

 PTA Clothing Center Volunteering and Donations: The PTA Clothing Center serves over 1700 PPS students each year, providing free clothes and shoes to PPS families in need.
-Ainsworth has been assigned to provide 5-6 volunteers to help at the Clothing Center on 10/12/2017 and 02/08/18 from 9:30am to 1:30pm at the Marshall High School campus.
+Ainsworth has been assigned to provide 5-6 volunteers to help at the Clothing Center on 10/11/18 from 9:30-1:30 and in the spring (TBD) at the Marshall High School campus.
 If there aren’t enough volunteers on a particular date, the Clothing Center has to turn away kids who come there.
 Money can also be donated to the Clothing Center to help them purchase essentials.
 Ainsworth also coordinates a clothing drive for the PTA clothing center in January/February based on the essentials that PTA clothing center staff assess students most need.
 For more information, go to: http://www.portlandcouncilpta.org/pta-clothing-center.html